Looking for something?

 “What’s my grade?
 What’s it worth?
 Is there extra credit?
 Is this for a mark?”
 It’s time to shift the conversation.

 In this engaging and interactive three-part virtual workshop, explore the ways classroom teachers and administrators can adjust current practices to be a more inclusive, student-centered experience.
-With reflection, self-assessment, and feedback, the conversation in the classroom can change to be one that is more than a grade on a piece of paper, but rather one that is about growth.
+With reflection, self-assessment, and feedback, the conversation in the classroom (whether remote or in-person) can change to be one that is more than a grade on a piece of paper, but rather one that is about growth.

 Session 1: Shifting the Assessment Mindset – January 13, 2021